Using a table visualization

 Under Rows, the Text property is read-only and indicates what data this column is connected to.
 You can use the Header Text property to change the text displayed in the column header.
 This property supports regular text, as well as hierarchy keywords, such as [Product], to refer to a hierarchy placed on Columns in the metric set.

 If you want to change the text displayed in the cells of this table column, use the Custom Text property.
 By default, this property is unset, which means it will display the data connected to this column.
 You can use a placeholder keyword consisting of the data element name and optional format string (see Display date only on column instead of date/time for an example).
 For information on keywords, see the Formatting text article.

-If your data contains HTML tags, which you want to apply for formatting rather than display as text, in the Text tab of the column properties tick the Allow HTML Formatting property.
+If your data contains HTML tags, which you want to apply for formatting rather than display as text, in the Text tab of the column properties, select the Allow HTML Formatting option.

 Go to the Text tab of the column properties and indicate a Group Text to create a custom group with the provided header.